Opening Hours: Monday - Friday 9am - 5:00pm

 Peter Gorer, who trained at Guy's and spent most of his working life there since 1940, was the first person to describe transplantation antigens and formulate an immunological theory of transplantation.
 He has been described as 'the father of histocompatibility antigens'.
 The first renal transplantation in the South Thames region was performed at Guy's Hospital in May 1967.

 We now provide a comprehensive service in support of renal and pancreas transplantation to all the South Thames area adult renal units and all the London area paediatric renal units.
 We facilitate islet, small bowel and liver transplantation in the Liver Unit at King’s College Hospital.
-In addition we support the Haematology stem cell transplantation service with HLA typing, chimerism analysis and donor searches.
+In addition we support the Haematology stem cell transplantation service with HLA typing and donor searches.

 - As HLA antigens vary widely between individuals and dictate their immune repertoire we provide a comprehensive ‘HLA and Disease Association’ service.
 This includes well-known associations for diagnostic purposes and the development of therapies and vaccines optimised for differences in the populations immune response.